IgniteUI/igniteui-docfx/en/components/financialchart_chart_performance.md

 ### Chart Type

-Setting the `chartType` option can have the following impact on chart performance:
+Setting the [`ChartType`](/angular-apis/typescript/latest/enums/charttype.html) option can have the following impact on chart performance:

--   `line` - is the least expensive chart type to render and it is recommended when rendering a lot of data points or when plotting a lot of data sources.
+-   [`line`](/angular-apis/typescript/latest/enums/charttype.html#line) - is the least expensive chart type to render and it is recommended when rendering a lot of data points or when plotting a lot of data sources.
--   `column` - is more expensive to render than the `line` chart type and it is recommended when rendering data items with single numeric value.
+-   [`IgxColumnComponent`](/angular-apis/typescript/latest/classes/igxcolumncomponent.html) - is more expensive to render than the `Line` chart type and it is recommended when rendering data items with single numeric value.
--   `bar` - is more expensive to render than the `column` chart type and it is recommended when rendering data items with OHLC  numeric values.
+-   `Bar` - is more expensive to render than the [`IgxColumnComponent`](/angular-apis/typescript/latest/classes/igxcolumncomponent.html) chart type and it is recommended when rendering data items with OHLC  numeric values.
--   `candle` - is more expensive to render than the `bar` chart type and it is also recommended when rendering data items with OHLC  numeric values.
+-   `Candle` - is more expensive to render than the `Bar` chart type and it is also recommended when rendering data items with OHLC  numeric values.

 ### Volume Type

-Setting the `volumeType` option can have the following impact on chart performance:
+Setting the `VolumeType` option can have the following impact on chart performance:

--   `line` - is the least expensive volume type to render and it is recommended when rendering a lot of data points or when plotting a lot of data sources.
+-   `Line` - is the least expensive volume type to render and it is recommended when rendering a lot of data points or when plotting a lot of data sources.
--   `area` - is more expensive to render than the `line` volume type.
+-   `area` - is more expensive to render than the `Line` volume type.
--   `column` - is more expensive to render than the `area` volume type and it is recommended when rendering volume data of 1-3 stocks.
+-   [`IgxColumnComponent`](/angular-apis/typescript/latest/classes/igxcolumncomponent.html) - is more expensive to render than the `area` volume type and it is recommended when rendering volume data of 1-3 stocks.

 ### Marker Type

-Setting the `markerTypes` option to `none` will decrease the amount of items to render than any other type.
+Setting the `MarkerTypes` option to `none` will decrease the amount of items to render than any other type.

 ### Legend Visibility

-Setting the `isLegendVisible` option to `false` will increase performance since the legend will not be drawn.
+Setting the `IsLegendVisible` option to `false` will increase performance since the legend will not be drawn.

 ### Zoom Slider Type

-Setting the `zoomSliderType` option to `none` will improve chart performance and enable more vertical space for other indicators and the volume pane.
+Setting the `ZoomSliderType` option to `none` will improve chart performance and enable more vertical space for other indicators and the volume pane.

 ### Chart Panes

-Setting a lot of panes using `inidicatorTypes` and `overlayTypes` options, might decrease performance and it is recommended to use a few financial indicators and one financial overlay.
+Setting a lot of panes using `inidicatorTypes` and `OverlayTypes` options, might decrease performance and it is recommended to use a few financial indicators and one financial overlay.

 ### X-Axis Mode

-Setting the `xAxisMode` option can have the following impact on chart performance:
+Setting the `XAxisMode` option can have the following impact on chart performance:

--   `ordinal` - is the least expensive x-axis mode to use in the financial chart and it is recommended when rendering of break in data range (e.g. weekends or holidays) is not important.
+-   `Ordinal` - is the least expensive x-axis mode to use in the financial chart and it is recommended when rendering of break in data range (e.g. weekends or holidays) is not important.
--   `time` - is more expensive expensive than the `ordinal` to use in the financial chart.
+-   `time` - is more expensive expensive than the `Ordinal` to use in the financial chart.
 It is recommended when rendering of break in data range (e.g. weekends or holidays) is  required.

 ### Y-Axis Mode

-Setting the `yAxisMode` option to `numeric` is recommended for higher performance, as fewer operations are needed than using `percentChange` mode.
+Setting the `YAxisMode` option to `numeric` is recommended for higher performance, as fewer operations are needed than using `PercentChange` mode.

 ### Annotations